 Lately it seems like more and more families have been making San Antonio their vacation destination.
 The Alamo, Riverwalk, and fabulous Mexican cuisine all bring visitors to this vibrant Texas city.
-However, the surrounding Hill Country is gorgeous and equally worthy of your time.
-So rent a car and explore the land outside San Antonio city limits.
+However, there are plenty of amazing day trips from San Antonio.

 1. Live the Strange Life in Austin